siiway/DC.QQ.TG/README.md

    - Set up a publicly accessible HTTPS server (required for webhooks)
    - Configure your domain to point to your server
    - Set the webhook URL in the configuration (e.g., `https://your-domain.com:8443`)
+   - **Important**: The webhook URL must use HTTPS (Telegram requirement)
    - The path part of the URL is optional and will be used as the webhook endpoint
    - Optionally set a custom port for the webhook listener (default: 8443)
+   - Telegram only allows webhooks on ports 443, 80, 88, and 8443
+   - (Optional) Provide a path to your SSL certificate file (PEM format) in `CertificatePath`
+   - (Optional) If your certificate is password-protected, provide the password in `CertificatePassword`
    - The application will automatically set up the webhook with Telegram
    - This provides faster and more reliable message delivery than polling